How One of America's Fastest Growing Real Estate Teams Uses Dotloop To Fuel Its Record-Breaking Success

 How Dotloop Has Enabled Five Doors To Grow

-While planning the structure of their expansion network, Campbell and his team recognized that it needed to be systematized, centralized, and automated.
+While planning the structure of their expansion network, the team recognized that it needed to be systematized, centralized, and automated.
 The only platform that fit their criteria was the dotloop Team Dashboard—the only truly collaborative real estate transaction management platform in the industry.

 Initially, Five Doors used the Premium version of dotloop, which Keller Williams provides to all of their people.
 But after talking to their dotloop Success Manager about their need to manage distributed teams, they decided to upgrade to dotloop for Teams.
 Dotloop helped them to customize features to best fit their workflows and has continued to tailor the platform as Five Doors has made adjustments.

 In addition to speeding up and automating the transaction process, dotloop offers Five Doors the security of watertight compliance.
 Because liability is a huge threat to profitability, it’s something the company takes very seriously.

 Additionally, according to Schiff, one of the hazards of a rapidly growing organization is “siloing,” where communication between parts of the company begins breaking down.
 Siloing is especially pervasive in real estate, where the most successful people are often the ones with the most individual initiative.